From "Weaver" to "Ace".

 Painting of the early Gloster single-engined "Weaver" project as if it had seen service in 1940/41.
 With a single 20mm cannon for armament, it would have to rely on "hit and run" tactics.
 If it had slowed down to dog-fight, or engage targets for more extended periods, its slow acceleration would have made it a sitting duck.

 If the war had gone against the Allies later; dragged on until late 1945 or into 1946 (imagine the Soviet Union make a separate peace, or D-Day fails) then a fighter like the E1/44 would surely have found a welcome place in the Allied armoury.
-Any handling problems would have been overlooked because of its impressive 620 mph (998 kph) top speed, greater than the DH Vampire and Meteor.
-With emergency production, it might well have found widespread use, and alongside the Brakemine missile, held the line until the inevitable mushroom cloud over Berlin.
+Any handling problems would have been overlooked because of its impressive 620 mph (998 kph) top speed, greater than the DH Vampire and contemporary marks of the Meteor.
+With emergency development and production, it might well have found widespread use, and alongside the Brakemine missile, held the line until the inevitable mushroom cloud over Berlin.

 ² Mentioned in Chapter 9 of John Gollet's "Genesis of the Jet", see sources below.